MicrosoftDocs/learn/learn-pr/student-evangelism/career-growth/includes/5-group-exercise.md

 1. Note some details about groups that interest you, including upcoming activities

    > Example: HOLA, your organization's Hispanic group, hosts a cooking class the first Wednesday of each month.

 Groups to watch for:

-- outdoors clubs
+- Outdoors clubs
-- music groups
+- Music groups
-- cooking clubs
+- Cooking clubs
-- social-good clubs
+- Social-good clubs
-- ethnic or multicultural groups
+- Ethnic or multicultural groups
-- art groups
+- Art groups

 ## Attend an activity and network